firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 I start working on my own, because Lord knows I’m never gonna hear from Kelly until the morning before class.
 I dip into the library that lunchtime, take the best notes I can from their reference textbooks, nod to Miss Dempsey as she gives me the usual "O, you're so studious!" routine like it's news that I'm always here, in the library, the one place all the cool kids seem to be afraid of.

 Lo and behold, I meet Kelly's gaze as she's peeking through the library door glass.
-She darts in, coos an utterly unconvincing "I've been looking for you everywhere!"
+She darts in, coos an utterly unconvincing, "I've been looking for you everywhere!"
 She knows she's been caught.
 I'm just surprised she decided to do anything about it.
 Her too-cool-for-school type typically don't even bother.
 But here she is, leaning over my stack of books and papers, asking what she can do to lighten the load.

 I can't help but notice that her hands look covered in some thin green goo that she must've tried to wash off and failed.
 The pair of gold-star earrings she's wearing seem to glisten in a way I hadn't ever noticed, and she looks positively windblown, like she just fell out of a tornado on the way here — afro all frazzled, brown eyes all deer-in-headlights.
 I want to ask sarcastically about the obvious weird make-out session she's just fled, but I don't actually give a damn.